DoernerD/doernerd.github.io/_pages/01_about.md

 ## Teaching

-- 2020 - now: Real-time Signal Processing at ISYS
+- 2020 - 2021: Real-time Signal Processing at ISYS
-- 2020 - now: Lab course *Hydraulic Excavator* at ISYS
+- 2020 - 2021: Lab course *Hydraulic Excavator* at ISYS
 - 2018: Teaching Assistant Introduction to System Dynamics during the student exercises at ISYS
 - 2016: Teaching Assistant Real-Time Signal Processing during the lab course at